What is Ashwagandha

 Today is also grown in more mild climates, including the United States, Also known as a plant in the nightshade family, famous for its wide usage as a herb in Ayurvedic medicine.

-In Sanskrit, Ashwagandha means “the smell of a horse”, but don't let this put you off :) This is a word for word translation and, rather than indicating an odor, the phrase intended to imply that the herb imparts the vigor and strength of a stallion.
+In Sanskrit, Ashwagandha means “the smell of a horse”, but don't let this put you off :) This is a word-for-word translation and, rather than indicating an odour, the phrase intended to imply that the herb imparts the vigour and strength of a stallion.
 A little dramatic perhaps, but this herb has traditionally been recommended by practitioners to help people strengthen their immune system.